- Chart

 Core Business Areas

-- Cable: Offers cable television, internet, and home phone services to residential customers.
-Includes Ignite TV and internet products.
+- Cable: Offers cable television, internet, and home phone services to residential and commercial customers.

 Leadership and Structure